diamond2010/THSigningPad/README.md

 # THSigningPad
-A simple signing pad for iOS
+A simple signing pad for iOS.

-forked from the original signatureview by:https://github.com/michalkonturek/SignatureView
+Forked from the original signatureview by:https://github.com/michalkonturek/SignatureView